 Living in Thailand is an easy and stress-free way of living for us.
 The people are honest and friendly, and this is exactly the way we want to live.
 We trust them with everything we have.
 One day we dropped ฿300 in the mall, and when we retraced our steps, we found our money just lying on the ground untouched.
-This isn’t something that we are used too.
+This isn’t something that we are used to.

 Travelling in Thailand

 Now, we get to the part that everyone wants to know about.
 Travelling in Thailand is something that we can’t really describe, but we’re going to try.
 Even though we haven’t been all over Thailand, we have been to some beautiful destinations.
-During our first year, we have stayed in 28 different hotels, taken 12 different planes, visited 10 provinces and 10 islands.
+During our first year, we have stayed in 28 different hotels, took 12 different planes, visited 10 provinces and 10 islands.
 We have used most of the different modes of transport such as scooters, motorbike taxis, cars, songthaew, taxis, buses, trains, sky trains, longtail boats, speedboats, ferries, and aeroplanes.

 Travelling around Thailand

 Travelling in Thailand is so easy since public transport is cheap and easily available.
 Most of the time we travel from one province to the next by bus.
 There are other options such as taxis and minivans, but a bus is the cheapest and the easiest.
 If you have a train around you it’s also very cheap and easy.
-We work full-time so we don’t really get that much time to travel but Thai schools have two long holidays.
-This give you all the travel time you will need.
+We work full-time so we don’t get that much time to travel but Thai schools have two long holidays.
+This gives you all the travel time you will need.
 We definitely try to make the best of our weekends and long weekends since there are so many public holidays.
 Our advice is to look in advance to see when the public holidays are and then plan trips around that.

-Visiting the very touristy areas such as Phuket, Krabi, Pattaya, and Bangkok is always the best places to go.
-We don’t particularly enjoy going there for long periods of time for a few specific reasons; It’s very expensive and the people aren’t that friendly, it’s busy and most of the time overcrowded.
+Visiting the very touristy areas such as Phuket, Krabi, Pattaya, and Bangkok is always the best place to go.
+We don’t particularly enjoy going there for long periods for a few specific reasons; It’s very expensive and the people aren’t that friendly, it’s busy and most of the time overcrowded.
 It’s, however, a must-visit because it’s beautiful and has some of the most beautiful beaches and attractions.
 Thailand has 77 provinces so don’t limit yourself to only these four.

 Booking hotels in Thailand